Search

 Course Changes for the Summer Terms

 Students who wish (under unusual circumstances) to submit a single paper for credit in more than one course must receive prior written permission from each course instructor.
 The student must indicate the multiple submission on the title page of the paper.
+Failure to do so is considered a violation of the DKU Community Standard (see section on Academic Integrity).

-those 40 credits, a maximum of 8 may be from AP/IPC/prematriculation credits (see section on Entrance Credit and Placement) prior to matriculation, and a maximum of 8 may be from coursework undertaken while on voluntary leave of absence for personal or medical reasons.
-No credit will be accepted for coursework taken while a Duke Kunshan University student is withdrawn, suspended, or on involuntary leave of absence.
+A Duke Kunshan University student may receive credit for a maximum of 40 credits taken elsewhere, through a combination of AP/IPC/prematriculation credit or approved transfer or study away credit.
+Of those 40 credits, a maximum of 8 may be from AP/IPC/prematriculation credits (see section on Entrance Credit and Placement) prior to matriculation, and a maximum of 8 may be from coursework undertaken while on voluntary leave of absence for personal or medical reasons or while a Duke Kunshan University student is on academic suspension, or on involuntary leave of absence.

 Work Taken During High School